Translating between implicit and explicit versions of proof

 In

-clauses based on the signature.
+resolution-elab.mod,exampleclauses based on the signature.
 These are the combination of a numeric identifier, and a triple of lists: a list of base clauses, a list of derived clauses, and a list of justifications of the derived clauses representing a proof by binary resolution.
-Seebinary-unordered.mod
+Seebinary-unordered.modfor a collection of examples in this format.
+Note that the input formula is derived from the base clauses and is therefore given implicitly in clausal normal form.

 The following utility predicates are defined by the module and can be used as

 goals.
-Each takes a number as argument and operates on the example
+Each takes a number as argument and operates on the example identified

 by that number.